hpi-dhc/devicely/paper/paper.md

 ---
-title: 'Devicely: A Python package for reading, time-shifting and writing sensor data'
+title: 'Devicely: A Python package for reading, timeshifting and writing sensor data'
 tags:
   - Python
   - Wearables